Aurorum/petals-theme/readme.txt

 == Changelog ==

+= 1.3 - Sep 01 2019 =
+* Fixes an issue for content boxes overflowing when lacking a sidebar
+* Removes content created in the Customizer when beyond page one using Pagination, whilst fixing it from not appearing
+* Prevents the site title overlapping with the mobile menu icon
+* Resolves an issue with the CTA button linking to a page by default
+* Improve clarity of Theme Options' location in the Customizer by increasing priority and changing colours
+* Ensure the menu wraps properly regardless of the site title's length

 = 1.2 - July 22 2019 =
 * Adds alt tags for Featured Images
 * Call the new wp_body_open function